$L_\infty$-Algebras of Classical Field Theories and the Batalin-Vilkovisky Formalism: Homotopy Maurer--Cartan theory

 A gauge potential $a\in\sL_1$ is called a {\em Maurer--Cartan (MC) element} provided it satisfies the {\em homotopy Maurer--Cartan equation}

 Due to the higher homotopy Jacobi identities~\eqref{eq:homotopyJacobi}, the curvature satisfies the {\em Bianchi identity}

 The proof of the Bianchi identity is found in Appendix~\ref{app:lemmata}, where we collect computational proofs like this one to avoid them cluttering our discussion.
-We give, in fact, two proofs: one by direct but tedious computation and another, shorter one using the evaluation map $\xi$ and formula~\eqref{eq:Qxi_L_infty}.
+We give, in fact, two proofs: one by direct but tedious computation and another, shorter one using the contracted coordinate function $\xi$ and formula~\eqref{eq:Qxi_L_infty}.
 The existence of such shortcuts from using $\xi$ and/or the coalgebra picture is a recurring theme in proofs involving $L_\infty$-algebras.

 \paragraph{Examples.} Let $M$ be a manifold and $\sL$ a Lie $n$-algebra.
 For the $L_\infty$-algebra $(\Omega^\bullet(M,\sL),\hat\mu_i)$ as defined in~\eqref{eq:HCSLInfinity}, one obtains the potentials and curvatures of higher gauge theory on topologically trivial\footnote{For topologically non-trivial higher principal bundles, one would have to consider local gauge potentials on patches of the manifold and provide gluing prescriptions on overlaps of the patches.} higher principal bundles, cf.~also~\cite{Jurco:2014mva}.
 We shall use this case to illustrate our constructions throughout the remainder of this section.